 It’s the number one nearby attraction and options to visit the Grand Canyon include coach trips to helicopter rides plus the optional Skywalk and Hoover Dam.
-A helicopter ride will be unforgettable, especially as lots of trips land inside the canyon.
+A helicopter ride will be unforgettable, especially as lots of excursions land inside the canyon.

 Nearly every major hotel on the Strip offers a Cirque Du Soleil show.
-These include the water based ‘O’ at the Bellagio, Seductive skills at ‘Zumanity’ at New York, New York and the classic Beatles ‘Love’ at the Mirage - you can buy bargain price tickets from outlets on the Strip.
+These include the water-based ‘O’ at the Bellagio, Seductive skills at ‘Zumanity’ at New York, New York and the classic Beatles ‘Love’ at the Mirage - you can buy bargain price tickets from outlets on the Strip.

 More Broadway shows are making it to Vegas and tickets are reasonably priced.
-I saw ‘Jersey Boys’ at Paris, in October 2014 and tickets for the London show started at £25 for seats in the rafters, but in Vegas we had tickets five rows from the front for $60 each (about £40).
+I saw ‘Jersey Boys’ at Paris, in October 2014 and tickets for the London show started at £25 for seats in the rafters, but in Vegas, we had tickets five rows from the front for $60 each (about £40).
 There are also numerous magic shows including David Copperfield and Penn & Teller

 I’m a bit of a foodie, so I always research food and quite often base my days around it!
-You could try the classic buffets, or eat every bit of fast food under the sun but if you want to take advantage of a favourable GBP/USD exchange rate, Vegas offers better dining.
+You could try the excellent buffets, or eat every bit of fast food under the sun but if you want to take advantage of a favourable GBP/USD exchange rate, Vegas offers better dining.

 If you can’t stretch to a helicopter ride over the canyon, opt for a helicopter ride over the strip, as I did.
 There will be a maximum of 6 people on board your guided tour.
-Two couples got engaged on our trip – although one on the ground as she was too sacred to get in the helicopter!
+Two couples got engaged on our trip – although one on the ground as she was too scared to get in the helicopter!

 Fremont Street is in old Vegas, where the mob ruled and there remains a delicious sensation of tackiness and everything is cheap cheap cheap.
 It’s a bus ride anyway from the Strip but worth the journey if you’ll be in Vegas for a few days and want to see the ‘seedier’ side.
-The street itself is undercover and there’s a show to see every half hour which is brilliant to see.
+The street itself is undercover, and there’s a show to see every half hour which is brilliant to see.

-Las Vegas makes is also a popular wedding destination for any budget and US hospitality means you’ll be looked after.
+Las Vegas makes also a popular wedding destination for any budget and US hospitality means you’ll be looked after.
 Anything goes here, whether you want to be married by Elvis at the Little White Wedding Chapel or even get hitched flying over the Grand Canyon.
 Our weddings department can arrange every aspect of your Las Vegas wedding – check out some Las Vegas wedding ideas here.